 How our application process works

 We appreciate the investment that prospective students make in applying to our courses.
-That is why we have a dedicated team on hand to help you throughout the application process.
-Join us at our open day, one of our open evenings or in a webinar.
+That is why we have a dedicated student recruitment team on hand to help you throughout the full application process.

 Applications for a course start in September 2021 are now closed.
 We will reopen applications for September 2022 in December 2021 and as spaces are limited on our courses, places can be competitive.
 We encourage you to submit your application and supporting documents as early as possible.
 Some of our courses may also need time and support to find suitable placements.

 Before you start your application, please check that you meet the entry requirements for your chosen course.
 You can find out about specific course criteria by looking on the course information pages, or please contact us.
 Applicants who do not speak English as their first language will be required to provide evidence that they have achieved an IELTS grade (minimum of 6.5) that is appropriate for their course.

-All Trust courses are applied for via our online admissions system MyTAP, accessible via the relevant course page.
+All Trust courses are applied for via our online admissions system MyTAP, accessible via the 'Apply' button on all course pages.
 When you first apply to us, you will be asked to fill in a short registration form that will allow you access to the system.
 After you have submitted your application, all your details will be held in your MyTAP Portal through which you will be able to review your application, select and confirm an interview and accept your offer of study.
 The system allows you to save your incomplete application and return to it at another time.